Entropy Meets Importance: A Unified Head Importance-Entropy Score for Stable and Efficient Transformer Pruning: Additional Experimental Results

 \subsubsection{Performance Inversion Across Sparsity Regimes}

 We identify two distinct pruning regimes:

 \paragraph{Redundancy Regime ($\leq$\,10\% pruning).} In the early pruning phase, the model contains a substantial number of redundant heads.
-Here, gradient-based importance scores (HIS) are sufficient to identify and remove low-sensitivity heads, as they reflect the immediate (one-step) loss change.
+Here, gradient-based HIS is sufficient to identify and remove low-sensitivity heads, as they reflect the immediate (one-step) loss change.
 Consequently, HIS performs slightly better than HIES in both accuracy and stability under light pruning.

 \paragraph{Specialization Regime ($\geq$\,30\% pruning).}

 As pruning becomes more aggressive, redundant heads are mostly exhausted, and specialized heads begin to be targeted.
 In this regime, HIS alone struggles to distinguish critical heads from less important ones, as gradient magnitudes no longer capture long-term utility.
 In contrast, HIES leverages attention entropy to preferentially preserve highly concentrated (low-entropy) heads—which are typically more specialized—and prune high-entropy, less task-specific heads.
 This leads to superior accuracy and stability under higher pruning ratios.